top of page

 The CAHHM is a prospective cohort study designed to examine the impact of the community-level factors, individual health behaviours, and access to health services, on cognitive function, subclinical vascular disease, fat distribution, and the development of chronic diseases in adults living in Canada.
 CAHHM has approximately 10,000 participants, including a First Nations cohort of approximately 1,300 individuals.
 It consists of a full characterization, including head and chest MRI, GWAS (being completed), and multiplex biomarker panel (partial).
 Dr. Sonia Anand (McMaster University, PHRI) is one of the Principal Investigators of the CAHHM and the CHF Alliance collaborator for this project.

-The CHF Alliance will help to repeat MRI in selected patient groups, complete the GWAS and biomarker panel, and support the co-development of Indigenous co-identified priority projects to identify high-risk individuals for HF.
+The CHF Alliance helps to repeat MRI in selected patient groups, complete the GWAS and biomarker panel, and supports the co-development of Indigenous co-identified priority projects to identify high-risk individuals for HF.
+The completion of the biomarker panel is well advanced in the Fisrt Nations cohort.
+Discussion are ongoing to repeat MRI in the First Nations cohort, and the follow-up study should begin in the middle of 2024.

 Canadian Cardiomyopathy Collaborative